-Extra Crunch roundup: antitrust jitters, SPAC odyssey, white-hot IPOs, more – TechCrunch
+Extra Crunch roundup: Antitrust jitters, SPAC odyssey, white-hot IPOs, more – TechCrunch

 To create a detailed analysis of the investor presentations for both offerings, he tried to answer two questions:

-- Are special purpose acquisition companies a path to public markets for “potentially-promising companies that lacked obvious, near-term growth stories?”
+- Are special purpose acquisition companies a path to public markets for “potentially promising companies that lacked obvious, near-term growth stories?”

 - Given the number of unicorns and the limited number of companies that can IPO at any given time, “maybe SPACS would help close the liquidity gap?”